 To check how good KASUMI destroys redundancy in the input data, we generated a sequence of 16384 blocks of 64 bits by consecutive applications of the block cipher algorithm in ECB-mode, where between two encryption operations the input block is increased by one, starting with the all-zero block.
 The key was randomly chosen and the same for all calls of KASUMI.
 For the first sequence the output blocks were concatenated to a sequence of 1,048,576 bits.
-For the second sequence we built 64 sequences of 16384 bits each out of the ith bits of the 16384 blocks, i.e. one sequence consisting of the first bits of all 16384 blocks, one sequence consisting of the second bits of all blocks.
-These 64 sequences were then concatenated again to a sequence of 1,048,576 bits.
+For the second sequence we built 64 sequences of 16384 bits each out of the ith bits of the 16384 blocks, i.e. one sequence consisting of the first bits of all 16384 blocks, one sequence consisting of the second bits of all blocks, ..., one sequence consisting of the 64th bits of all blocks.
+These 64 sequences were then concatenated again to a sequence of 1,048,576 bits